CanonicalLtd/maas-docs/en/api.md

 :   Upstream DNS used to resolve domains not managed by this MAAS
     (space-separated IP addresses).
 Only used when MAAS is running its own DNS server.
-This value is used as the value of 'forwarders' in the DNS server config.
+This value is used as the value of \'forwarders\' in the DNS server config.

 use\_peer\_proxy